boogie77/SafeCall/README.md

 SAFECALL_STDCALL, SAFECALL_THISCALL, SAFECALL_FASTCALL, SAFECALL_CDECL
 ```

-- STDCALL [stdcall](https://learn.microsoft.com/en-us/cpp/cpp/stdcall?view=msvc-170) is for __stdcall functions.
+- STDCALL is for [__stdcall](https://learn.microsoft.com/en-us/cpp/cpp/stdcall?view=msvc-170) functions.
 You want to use this on WinAPI functions such as, MessageBoxA, VirtualProtect, ExitProcess, etc.
 -

 ## Real Usage